ProFaaStinate: Delaying Serverless Function Calls to Optimize Platform Performance: Conclusion

 \section{Conclusion}

-In this paper, we have presented \name{}, a system to optimize serverless platform performance by delaying execution of asynchronous function calls.
+In this paper, we have presented \name{}, a system for optimizing serverless platform performance by delaying execution of asynchronous function calls.
 We have presented the architecture of our system, which only requires shallow integration into the serverless platform.
-Our evaluation using a proof-of-concept prototype and file processing use case shows that using a relatively simple scheduling rule can improve performance during load peaks by delaying calls when there are few available resources.
+Our evaluation using a proof-of-concept prototype and file processing use case shows that using a relatively simple scheduling rule can already improve performance during load peaks by delaying calls when available resources are scarce.
 In future work, we plan on further integrating serverless applications and platforms.